ddaskan/trendypy/README.md

 ## Quickstart

 Trendy has scikit-learn like api to allow easy integration to existing programs.
+Below is a quick example to show how it  clusters increasing and decreasing trends.

 ```python
 >>> from trendypy.trendy import Trendy